Design and development

 Why use injection moulding?

-This process is designed to achieve large quantities of the same product in an efficient and accurate way.
-As large numbers are created at once, injection moulded products boast a lower cost.
+This process is designed to achieve large quantities of products efficiently and accurately.
+As many items are created at once, these products boast a lower cost.

 Through injection moulding, we are able to create items such as display spheres, shopping baskets, shelf edge fittings and clip strips.